phalcon-orphanage/docs/en/tutorial-basic.md

 - Configuring Services and registering them with the Dependency Injection context
 - Resolving the application's HTTP requests

-<a name='autoloaders'></a>
 ### Autoloaders
-Autoloaders leverage a [PSR-4](https://www.php-fig.org/psr/psr-4/) compliant file loader running through the Phalcon.
+Autoloaders leverage a [PSR-4][psr-4] compliant file loader running through the Phalcon.
 Common things that should be added to the autoloader are your controllers and models.
 You can register directories which will search for files within the application's namespace.
-If you want to read about other ways that you can use autoloaders head [here](/4.0/en/loader#overview).
+If you want to read about other ways that you can use autoloaders head [here](loader#overview).

 To start, lets register our app's `controllers` and `models` directories.
 Don't forget to include the loader from `Phalcon\Loader`.

 `public/index.php`
 ```php